Some people thrive on spicy foods — eating the ghost pepper salsa or ordering the ‘nuclear’ hot wings.

 - temperatures greater than 43 °C (109 °F)

 - capsaicin (spicy peppers)

 - acidic conditions (pH < 5.9)

 - spider, centipede, and tarantula venom[ref]

 - cannabidiol (CBD oil) at certain doses[ref]

-Capsaicin cause you to feel heat and pain through activating the pain receptors in the peripheral nervous system.
+Capsaicin causes you to feel heat and pain by activating the pain receptors in the peripheral nervous system.
 But repeated exposure to capsaicin will decrease the TRPV1 receptor activity, causing you to be less sensitive to pain.
-This is why capsaicin can be used to decreasing the pain of arthritis.

 Genetic variants that decrease the amount of TRPV1 should give a greater tolerance to spicy foods.
 These variants are also linked to less sensitivity to tasting salt and a decreased risk of diabetes.

 Check your genetic data for rs8065080 (23andMe v5; AncestryDNA):

 - T/T: typical receptor function; acupuncture more likely to work for hot flashes[ref]